Beth's Career with Animals Officially Began Over 45 Years Ago.

 It was at this time that she was first asked to work, one-on-one, with clients and their "problem" dogs.
 Beth analyzed inappropriate behaviors and explained why she believed they were being displayed.
 This helped clients understand their dogs - which allowed the successful modification of their dog's actions into appropriate (and much appreciated!) behavior.

-In 1976, Beth became the instructor of the local dog clubs’ first Puppy Class, an assistant in the Novice obedience classes, and a helper in the Open and Utility obedience classes.
+In 1976, Beth became the co-instructor of the local dog clubs’ first Puppy Class, an assistant in the Novice obedience classes, and a helper in the Open and Utility obedience classes.
 She has been teaching ever since.

 What and Why we use Positive Reinforcement

-Positive Pups is a positive-reinforcement based educational program which teaches owners effective methods of communicating with their dogs.
+Peterson's Positive Pups is a positive-reinforcement based educational program which teaches owners effective methods of communicating with their dogs.
 Effective communication develops into effective training methods as owners learn how to time their cues and rewards.
 Proper timing of cues and rewards results in a pet and companion who understands what behavior is wanted of them as well as what behaviors are considered inappropriate.

 We use positive reinforcement because we strongly believe it's the best, most successful, and most enjoyable way to teach and learn.
 Positive reinforcement is a term borrowed from the human psychology field of behavior analysis.
 Within this field, all behaviors -- appropriate and inappropriate, wanted and unwanted -- have consequences.
 A positive reinforcement (often called ‘reinforcer’) is the immediate consequence of an appropriate action.
 When the reinforcer is pleasurable to the dog, the behavior we term appropriate often reoccurs.
 The behavior is most likely to be repeated due to the immediate application of the positive reinforcer as the behavior’s consequence.
-Positive reinforcement is also called shaping or behavior modification.
+Positive reinforcement is sometimes referred to as shaping or behavior modification.